icon

 Average Rainfall: 7.5–8 days per month; 48–132mm (1.9–5.2 in.)

 The “short” dry season from December through February brings gentler rain, hazy air, and lower humidity.
 It starts to get hotter towards the end of March.
 July is one of the least wet and coolest months, with temperatures staying fairly low through August.
 September is usually the end of the low-rainfall season.
 During the dry season, gorillas hunt for ripe fruit in the trees, making them easier to observe, and more wildlife is drawn to the baïs.
+Water levels drop as the dry season progresses and the rivers can become difficult to navigate by boat.
+Guests may explore the river by kayak or on foot when water levels are very low.

 Visitor's Checklist